abelardopardo/ontask_b/docs/Tutorial/Tasks/api_browse.rst

   The screen shows the elements of the selected workflow and its content pre-populating the form at the bottom of the screen.
 Change the some of the values in the form and click the button ``PUT``.
 The workflow is modified with the new data introduced.

-  The buttom ``DELETE`` at the top of the page will delete the selected workflow (the web interface asks for confirmation, this is not the case with the true API.
+  The button ``DELETE`` at the top of the page will delete the selected workflow (the web interface asks for confirmation, this is not the case with the true API.

 Table API
 =========